 - 4.1.2.
 Each data item is either Mandatory (M) or Required (R).
 Excluding a data field which is a mandatory field would cause the data upload to fail.
-At least one of the fields marked M is required, e.g. if NHS Number is not available, this field can be left blank as long as at least one of the other fields marked M have been provided.
+At least one of the fields marked M is required; for example if NHS Number is not available, this field can be left blank as long as at least one of the other fields marked M have been provided.
 Excluding all fields marked M would cause the data upload to fail.
 The mandatory fields should be available in all configurations of RISs for all examinations.
-The required fields are important to the DID collection for secondary uses of the data, however they may not be available in all configurations of RIS and/or may not be available for each record.
-For instance not all RISs capture NHS Number Status.
-This may be available in the PAS but not all RISs are connected to the PAS.
+The required fields are important to the DID collection for secondary uses of the data; however they may not be available in all configurations of RIS and/or may not be available for each record.
+For instance not all RISs are connected to the PAS.
 Another example is availability of Date of Report Issue.
 This may not be captured in the RIS for all records, for instance where the reporting is carried out by a specialist outside of the radiology department. - 4.1.3.
 Further information about these 18 fields can be found in Annex 2 Diagnostic Imaging Dataset Data items and in the DID submitters guidance, available here https://did.hscic.gov.uk/Main/Guidance. - 4.1.4.
 These hard and soft validations help to ensure that the data are fit for purpose.
 However, not all validations were fully applied from the start of the collection and some earlier data may not meet current validation rules.
 Information on data field completeness, on page 13, shows where required data were missing or invalid. - 4.1.5.
-The validations built into the DID system are not designed to ensure that the data submitted by an organisation reflects the total activity carried out by the organisation.
+The validations built into the DID system cannot ensure that organisations submit all the activity they carry out.
 There is a dependency on the data provider to upload all records within their RIS relating to NHS funded patients.
-There is anecdotal evidence that some data providers are removing a small number of records that are failing hard validations, rather than amending the records to meet the validations.
-The data collection team at the HSCIC are continuing to support data providers to upload all the required data and are encouraging submitters to use default codes for GP practices and trust sites if they do not have valid data.
+There has been anecdotal evidence that some data providers are removing a small number of records that are failing hard validations, rather than amending the records to meet the validations.
+The data collection team at NHS Digital are continuing to support data providers to upload all the required data and are encouraging submitters to use default codes for GP practices and trust sites if they do not have valid data.